Yunjeong-Kim/covid19_south_korea/README.md

 *Shudi Pan (Johns Hopkins Bloomberg School of Public Health)* : Coding for the basic structure of the interactive map of COVID-19 testing centers as well as further improvements.

-*Yunjeong Kim (Johns Hopkins Bloomberg School of Public Health)* : Collecting COVID-19 data, Coding for visualization of COVID-19 statistics (plotting and mapping)
+*Yunjeong Kim (Johns Hopkins Bloomberg School of Public Health)* : Collecting COVID-19 case data, Designing the overall structure of the Statistic Page, Coding for visualization of COVID-19 statistics (including plotting and mapping) in the statistic page.

 # Acknowledgements
 Thanks sincerely to *JunYoung Kim (University of Nevada Las Vegas, DataX Lab)* for his contribution to data collection.